-Verifying the flow diagram
+LESSON PLAN: LEARNING Verifying the flow diagram

-Verifying the flow diagram
+UNDERSTAND Verifying the flow diagram^{2,13}

-- The flow chart drafted in Step 4 should now be verified. - To complete this step, the HACCP team must look at those processes identified and documented in the flow chart, and confirm them through physical observation.
-This means onsite confirmation that the assumptions are correct and steps are being carried out as the graphic implies. - Although the HACCP team should already be familiar with the processing steps in human milk banking, it is important for the team to observe the HMB operations long enough to be confident that their flow diagram lists all processing steps in chronological order. - Your team should: - ▶ Observe employees executing each processing step. - Observe hygienic practices while noting all potential hazards. - ▶ Observe and analyze process steps that destroy microorganisms. - It might also be necessary to take measurements of important processing parameters to confirm existing operating conditions.
+- The fifth HACCP step is the verification of the flow chart. - To complete this step, the HACCP team must look at those processes identified and documented in the flow chart, and confirm them through physical observation.
+This means onsite confirmation that the assumptions are correct and steps are being carried out as the graphic implies. - Although the HACCP team should already be familiar with the processing steps in human milk banking, it is important for the team to observe the HMB operations long enough to be confident that their flow diagram lists all processing steps in chronological order. - Your team should: - Observe employees executing each processing step. - Observe hygienic practices while noting all potential hazards. - Observe and analyze process steps that destroy microorganisms. - It might also be necessary to take measurements of important processing parameters to confirm existing operating conditions.